AICoE/elyra-aidevsecops-tutorial/README.md

 Create your [application](https://github.com/thoth-station/elyra-aidevsecops-tutorial/blob/master/wsgi.py) to expose endpoints (e.g `/predict` and `/metrics`).

-## 5. Create an image
+## Use automated pipelines and benefit from AI and bots

-Using Thoth/AICoE tooling you can rely on bots helping you:
+Using AICoE tooling you can rely on bots helping you:

-1. Install [Kebechet][7] bot to benefit from automatic pipelines and dependency management:
+Install [Kebechet Bot][7] to benefit from automatic pipelines and dependency management updates:

 - you can use Kebechet to create release about your project (have a look at [.thoth.yaml](https://github.com/thoth-station/thamos) description);